jmanders85/prime_group_capstone/notes/groupAgreement.md

     - Use branches, commit often, push when functionality is complete
     - Don't push broken code
     - Merge conflicts require another set of eyes

+This is a line written by Liz to practice with the cloning/pushing branches thing.